-If you’ve received a Self Assessment penalty and have a reasonable excuse for missing the deadline, you can submit an appeal.
-Here, we outline the Self Assessment penalty appeal process and the steps you can take if you disagree with HMRC’s decision.
+It’s not all bad news - if you’ve received a Self Assessment penalty and have a reasonable excuse for missing the deadline, you can submit an appeal.
+Here, we outline the steps you can take if you disagree with a Self Assessment penalty.

 What are Self Assessment penalties issued for?

 The deadline for submitting your Self Assessment tax return is 31st January for online returns, or 31st October for paper tax returns.
 HMRC will almost certainly hand out a fixed Self Assessment penalty of £100 if you fail to meet either of these deadlines.
 The penalty will increase if you submit your return more than three months after the deadline.
 You can use HMRC’s calculator to estimate how much your penalty will be.

 HMRC may also issue a penalty if you miss the deadlines for paying your Self Assessment tax bill or for making payments on account.
 The amount of the penalty will depend on how late your payment is and how much tax you owe.
 HMRC’s calculator can estimate the total cost of your penalty and any interest.

 What is a reasonable excuse?